Call (302) 853-2853

 Heavy Cut Compound

 Rotary polisher with aggressive compound removes oxidation (and sanding marks if wet sanded).
-I use Starke Level-R or Blaze depending on severity.
+I use Starke Level R for oxidation, or Blaze after sanding.
 This step does the heavy lifting.

 5